Foster Griffin: Kansas City Royals

-Griffin made his major league debut on July 27, 2020, pitching 1 2/3 scoreless innings to earn the win against the Detroit Tigers.
+Griffin made his major league debut on July 27, 2020 (his 25th birthday), pitching 1 2/3 scoreless innings to earn the win against the Detroit Tigers.
 On August 11, Griffin underwent Tommy John surgery.
 On November 30, Griffin was designated for assignment.
 On December 2, the Royals non-tendered Griffin, making him a free agent.
 On December 12, Griffin re-signed with the Royals on a minor league contract.

 Griffin made 15 rehab appearances with five Royals minor league affiliates in 2021.
 He began the 2022 season with the Triple-A Omaha Storm Chasers.
 On May 20, 2022, Griffin had his contract selected by the Royals.
 He pitched in five games before the Royals designated him for assignment on July 11.

 Toronto Blue Jays

-On July 16, 2022, Griffin traded to the Toronto Blue Jays in exchange for Jonatan Bernal.
+On July 16, 2022, Griffin was traded to the Toronto Blue Jays in exchange for Jonatan Bernal.
 Griffin pitched only once for Toronto, tossing two scoreless innings with two strikeouts.
-The rest of his season was spent with the Triple-A Buffalo Bisons, where he pitched to a pristine 1.93 ERA and 4-0 record with 32 strikeouts in 28 innings pitched.
+The rest of his season was spent with the Triple-A Buffalo Bisons, where he pitched to a pristine 2.31 ERA and 2-0 record with 25 strikeouts in 23 1/3 innings pitched.
 He was released on November 15.

 Yomiuri Giants

 On January 12, 2023, Griffin signed with the Yomiuri Giants of Nippon Professional Baseball.
 On May 13, Griffin hit a triple off of Masato Morishita of the Hiroshima Toyo Carp.
 He became the first Yomiuri non-Japanese pitcher to hit a triple since Toru Nishida in 1952.
 In his first season in Japan, he was 6–5 with a 2.75 ERA in 20 games.
 Griffin signed a two-year contract extension for the 2024 season on November 26.
 He had similar results in 2024, going 6–4 with a 3.01 ERA in 20 games.
-He was an NPB All-Star in 2025.